Preetirai-tech/Microsoft-Power-BI-Dashboard/README.md

-# PowerBI-case-study
+# PowerBI Project

-Extract and presented actionable insights for SN Corporation.
+Extracted and presented actionable insights for SN Corporation.